Placeholder-Software/Dissonance/docs/Reference/Networking/Packet Format.md

 ## Network Stats

 The network stats message contains statistics on the quality of network connections.
 This should only ever be sent by the server and received by a client.
+When the client receives a network stats packet it should send back a pong packet containing the same timestamp as soon as possible using the *unreliable* channel.

 The packet contains the server round trip time (RTT) from itself to every client.
 Each individual client can use this to calculate it's approximate RTT to another client by simply adding together the RTT: